 Impact of Limonene in Patients with Advanced Cancer

 In a phase I study conducted by Charing Cross Hospital, London to assess the toxicity, the maximum tolerated dose and pharmacokinetics of Limonene, a group of 32 patients with refractory solid tumors were given 99 courses of 0.5 to 12 g/m2 of oral D-limonene per day in 21-day cycles and 10 breast cancer patients were given 15 cycles of D-limonene at 8 g/m2 per day.
 The study was followed by a limited phase II evaluation in breast cancer.
 (D M Vigushin et al, Cancer Chemother Pharmacol., 1998)

-The study found that the maximum tolerated dose of Limonene was 8 g/m2 per day.
+The study found that its maximum tolerated dose was 8 g/m2 per day.
 The results showed a partial response maintained for 11 months in one breast cancer patient who took 8 g/m2 Limonene per day and prolonged stable disease in 3 patients with colorectal cancer.

 Impact of Use of Citrus Peel rich in Limonene on the Risk of Squamous Cell Carcinoma of the Skin

 In a case-control study done by the researchers from the University of Arizona, they evaluated the association between intake of citrus peels, the principal sources of D-Limonene and the risk of squamous cell carcinoma of the skin.
 The study did not find any association between the overall consumption of citrus fruits or citrus juices and skin squamous cell carcinoma.
 Strikingly, those who consumed citrus peels showed a 34% reduced risk of skin squamous cell carcinoma, compared to those who only consumed citrus fruits or their juices.
 The study also found that the extent of reduction in the risk of skin cancer further increased with higher intake of citrus peels.
 (I A Hakim et al, Nutr Cancer., 2000)